freetronics/PBASE420/README.md

 Freetronics ProtoBase 420
 =========================
-Copyright 2015 Freetronics Pty Ltd
+Copyright 2015 Freetronics Pty Ltd www.freetronics.com
-Freetronics site:  www.freetronics.com
-Freetronics email: info@freetronics.com

 ProtoBase 420 is a prototyping circuit board designed to follow the same format as common 400-point solderless breadboards.
 It can be